-Much of the Ipuwer Papyrus documents events that do not appear in the Bible, but this does not necessarily prove that it does not refer to the plagues.
-Since it was written from an Egyptian perspective, it should be expected to contain details regarding the effects of the plagues upon the Egyptians, perhaps even describing unfortunate events that followed the departure of the Israelites from Egypt.
+Much of the Ipuwer Papyrus documents events that do not appear in the Bible.
+This does not necessarily prove that it does not refer to the plagues.
+Since it was written from an Egyptian perspective, we should expect it to contain details regarding the effects of the plagues upon the Egyptians, perhaps even describing unfortunate events that followed the departure of the Israelites from Egypt.
 Since the Bible follows the story of the Israelites, it does not contain details regarding events in Egypt following the departure of the Israelites.

 Therefore, if the Ipuwer Papyrus does indeed refer to the plagues and their aftermath, it may shed additional light on the events, supplementing and complementing the biblical narrative.
 Some of these events include total chaos, role reversals, rebellion, hate crimes, and famine.

 The Ipuwer Papyrus has strong parallels with the biblical narrative of the plagues upon Egypt, providing extra-biblical evidence for those events.
-The date of the Ipuwer Papyrus is important in establishing its connection with the Israelite exodus from Egypt, and while various views exist concerning its date, Habermehl suggests that it dates to a concurrence of the 6th and 12th Dynasties of Egypt, which she then links to the time of the Israelites’ exodus from Egypt.
+The date of the Ipuwer Papyrus is important in establishing its connection with the Israelite exodus from Egypt.
+While various views exist concerning its date, Habermehl suggests that it dates to a concurrence of the 6th and 12th Dynasties of Egypt.
+She then links these dates to the time of the Israelites’ exodus from Egypt.

 - Habermehl, Anne.
 2018.
 “The Ipuwer Papyrus and the Exodus.”
 The Proceedings of the International Conference on Creationism 8:1–6. ↩︎